SU-IST707-SP26/group-project-treeo/admin/WORKLOG.md

     - https://bjs.ojp.gov/library/publications/criminal-victimization-2024 - includes crimes not reported and why
     - https://www.icpsr.umich.edu/web/DSDR/series/57 - track changes in deployment and crime reporting over many jurisdictions
     - https://direct.mit.edu/rest/article/107/6/1734/117710/Smartphone-Data-Reveal-Neighborhood-Level-Racial - uses anonymized smartphone pings to track where police officers actually spend their time during their shifts
+- Found other potential datasets and ultimately landed on the NYC deployment data (Maddy)

 **Impact**: Download data that can be incorporated into our models